 We know from archaeology, that camels were not domesticated until 1000 BCE, thus regular cultural exchange between Canaan, and Arabia did not occur before that, and reached it zenith, around 700 BCE.
 BOTH the worship of Sin, and the worship of Yahweh were flourishing LONG before that.
 They had diverged many centuries before.
 Yahweh was not worshiped in Arabia, (however, there are some who think some elements of the Southern Javeh god's characteristics may come from an Arabian rain god, which would make sense, as it's closer to Egypt, and the Moses traditions).
 Sin was worshiped all over the ancient Near East.

-If what moon god "deniers" is true, then what would have to have been true, is :
+If what moon god "deniers" is true, then what would have to NOT have been true, is :

 c.
-Allah, as a separate worshiped deity, apart from Sin, AND Yahweh, would have also have to have existed, (and there would have to be evidence for that),
+Allah, as a separate worshiped deity, apart from Sin, AND Yahweh, would have also have to have NOT existed, (and there would have to be evidence for that),

-d. there would need to be evidence that Allah was worshiped ALONGSIDE, and APART from Sin, as a separate worshiped deity, at least in one location.
+d. there would need to be NO evidence that Allah was worshiped ALONGSIDE, and APART from Sin, as a separate worshiped deity, at least in one location.